annavanwingerden/InboxIntelHack/README.md

     ```

 4.  **Configure environment variables:**
-    Create a `.env.local` file in the `inbox-intel` directory and populate it with your keys from Supabase, Google, OpenAI, and Comet Opik.
+    Create a `.env.local` file in the `inbox-intel` directory and populate it with your keys from Supabase, Google, and OpenAI.

 5.  **Run the development server:**
     ```bash